anujamishra22/Video-Captioning-Web-App/README.md

 User Experience Considerations:
-The interface is kept simple and intuitive with clear labels and buttons to guide the user through the process of loading a video and adding captions.
+The interface is kept simple and intuitive with clear labels and buttons to guide the user through the process of loading a video and adding captions.The interface is designed to be intuitive and easy to use, with clear labels and instructions.
+Users can quickly input a video URL, add captions, and control video playback without confusion.
+Users receive immediate feedback when adding captions, allowing them to see how their captions will appear on the video in real-time.
+This enhances the user experience and encourages engagement.